Information and advice – this page is being regularly updated

 (4) Advice for the most vulnerable

 The government has issued advice for those who are considered to be at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition.
-The NHS will write to you by 29 March with further advice.
-You can access information from Brighton and Hove City Council.

 (E) Useful links